Newcomer OSS-Candidates: Characterizing Contributions of Novice Developers to GitHub: Discussions

-According to our newcomer candidate responses in RQ4, we reveal which barriers explain why some newcomers never end up contributing to an OSS project.
-As responses show, Finding a way to start is one of the most challenging barrier.
-To this end, newcomer candidates should use \cite{Subramanian2020IEEE} suggestions, including minor feature additions (a change of around 36 lines of code), minor documentation changes, and select bug fixes (as described) first-timer friendly task which could reduce this problem.
-Furthermore, there is an online resources\footnote{\url{https://www.firsttimersonly.com/}} that help find easy issues or opportunities for newcomer candidates to find a way to make a contribution.
+We also speculated that we would reveal barriers on why some \newcomers~never end up contributing to an OSS projects.
+According to our survey responses in RQ4, finding a way to start is one of the most challenging barriers, with 22 responses being positive (i.e., 12 agree and 10 strongly agree responses).
+Hence, inspired by these examples and combining all results, we recommend that \newcomers~should not be afraid to individually contribute to their own code, contribute to upstream software repositories, or fork OSS projects before attempting to onboard.
+Last, regarding the most challenging barrier (i.e., finding a way to start), to this end, \newcomers~should leverage suggestions provided by \cite{Subramanian2020IEEE}, including minor feature additions (a change of around 36 lines of code), minor documentation changes, selecting bug fixes, and changing catering to revised dependencies as first-timer friendly, which may relieve this problem.
+In addition, there are online resources\footnote{\url{https://hacktoberfest.digitalocean.com/}} that help \newcomers~choose easy issues or opportunities to find ways to start contributing.